 The family would like to express their warmest thanks to his sister-in-law and brother-in-law Eleanor and Claude Bourgeois and his friends Walter Handy and Wayne Salame who visited and supported Grampy almost daily, and to Fred Swedberg who cheered him up almost weekly during his courageous battle with Cancer.

-Funeral services will be held in Stone-Ladeau Funeral Home, 343 Central Street, Winchendon at a later date and burial will be in St. Josephs Cemetery.
+Funeral services will be held Friday, August 7, 2020 at 2 P.M. in Stone-Ladeau Funeral Home, 343 Central Street, Winchendon.

 Memorial donations may be made to Mission of Grace Church, 358 Pleasant Street, Gardner, Ma 01440.